Knee Arthritis Surgery in NYC

 Knee Arthritis Surgery

 For patients with debilitating knee arthritis, knee surgery is often the recommended solution.
-Treatment options such as total knee replacement and partial knee replacement represent solutions that remove the arthritic bone and diseased cartilage from the knee and replace it with orthopedic implants that mimic the function of the natural knee.
+Treatment options such as total knee replacement and partial knee replacement represent solutions that remove the arthritic bone and diseased cartilage from the knee and replace it with orthopaedic implants that mimic the function of the natural knee.

 Partial Knee Replacement in NYC